n8n-io/n8n-docs/docs/courses/level-one/chapter-6.md

     * Export: See the [full list of commands ](https://docs.n8n.io/reference/start-workflows-via-cli.html#export-workflows-and-credentials)for exporting workflows or credentials.
     * Import: See the [full list of commands ](https://docs.n8n.io/reference/start-workflows-via-cli.html#import-workflows-and-credentials)for importing workflows or credentials.

 ## Sharing workflows

-We love to see what users build with n8n and discover inspiring workflows, while also sharing our ideas with them!
-On the [n8n workflows page](https://n8n.io/workflows), you can find hundreds of workflows contributed by our team or users.
+We love to see what users build with n8n and discover inspiring workflows while also sharing our ideas with them!
+On the [n8n workflows page](https://n8n.io/workflows) you can find hundreds of workflows contributed by our team or community of users.
 Feel free to share your workflows too!

 Of course, since many users take this course and build the same workflow, there is no point in sharing Nathan’s workflow on the workflows page.
 However, we encourage you to build other helpful and original workflows and share them with the community.